Discover useful details

-If you do not have natural periods, you should be able to generate a bleed by taking 21 days of Cyclacur (Cyclo-progynova in the UK).
+If you do not have natural periods, you should be able to generate a bleed by taking 21/28 days of Cyclacur (any cyclical HRT).

-You should start to bleed 3-5 days after the last pill in the packet.
+You should start bleeding 3-5 days after the last pill in the packet.

-You may be able to get a prescription for Cyclo-progynova from your GP.
-Alternatively, we can post you the pills, or send you a prescription you can use in the UK or anywhere in the EU.
+You may be able to get a prescription for cyclical HRT from your GP.
+Alternatively, we can send you a prescription you can use in the UK or anywhere in the EU.

 Where sperm parameters improve very markedly after antibiotic treatment, we recommend that men repeat the course every 2 years, as protection from potential urinary and prostate problems caused by recurrent infection.

-Your results will usually be ready about 5-8 working days after we receive your sample.
+Your results will usually be ready within 8- 10 working days after we receive your sample.

 Once we receive your test results and we have proof of your payment, we will send you a copy of your results by email.

-Please note that we liaise with these laboratories and advise on the antibiotics purely to help your treatment and we do not make a mark-up offering these tests.
+Please note that we liaise with the laboratory and advise on the antibiotics purely to help your treatment and we do not make a mark-up offering these tests.

-We’ve also noticed that women whose progesterone level is unusually low have tended to test positive for Chlamydia, which has led us to suspect that bacteria may be interfering with progesterone metabolism.
+We’ve also noticed that women whose progesterone level is unusually low tend to test positive for pathogenic species, which has led us to suspect that bacteria may be interfering with progesterone metabolism.
 Antibiotic treatment can address this, as can monitoring with blood tests, and, where necessary, increasing the dose of progesterone we use during an IVF or natural cycle.